arendej/atq-prj/build-log.md

 I have noted that I need some more practice managing git repos.
--- when is the best time to use projects vs repos vs folders?.. best practice?

 I should try to get to know and use ansible vault if possible before end of the weekend.

 -------------------------------- end of July 7 entry.